IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/row-actions.md

 # Row Actions in {Platform} {ComponentTitle}

 The {ProductName} Row Actions feature in {Platform} {ComponentTitle} enables developers to use an `АctionStrip` and utilize CRUD for row/cell components and row pinning.
-There are several predefined UI controls for these operations that are applicable to a specific row in the `Grid` – editing and pinning.
+There are several predefined UI controls for these operations that are applicable to a specific row in the `{ComponentTitle}` – editing and pinning.

 ## Usage